zack76/aesop/README.md

 ### **Notes:**

-The endpoint of this project('https://www.aesop.com/au/api/v1/nav/shop/') has been blocked due to CORS policy, which means the server might need to set a header to solve this issue.
+The endpoint of this project(the endpoint) has been blocked due to CORS policy, which means the server might need to set a header to solve this issue.
 The whole project is built base on the data from Postman using the same endpoint, and cors-anywhere (forbidden sometimes).

 #####Error Message:

-Access to fetch at 'https://www.aesop.com/au/api/v1/nav/shop/' from origin 'http://localhost:3000' has been blocked by CORS policy: Response to preflight request doesn't pass access control check: No 'Access-Control-Allow-Origin' header is present on the requested resource.
+Access to fetch at 'endpoint' from origin 'http://localhost:3000' has been blocked by CORS policy: Response to preflight request doesn't pass access control check: No 'Access-Control-Allow-Origin' header is present on the requested resource.